confluentinc/schema-registry/docs/deployment.rst

 ``kafkastore.connection.url`` setting.

 ``kafkastore.connection.url``
-Zookeeper url for the Kafka cluster
+Comma separated list for Zookeeper urls for the Kafka cluster

-* Type: string
+* Type: list
 * Importance: high

 To configure the Schema Registry to use Kafka for master election, configure the